BNasmith/PTForsyth/PTFWorkofChrist.md

 them."
-He set up reconciliation by an act of judgment on His Son, cutting off His own right hand that we might enter into the Kingdom of heaven : " In His love and in His pity He redeemed them ; and He bare them, and carried them all the days of old."
+He set up reconciliation by an act of judgment on His Son, cutting off His own right hand that we might enter into the Kingdom of heaven: " In His love and in His pity He redeemed them; and He bare them, and carried them all the days of old."
 The redemption was a thing that was coming through the whole of
 Israel's history, and in a remoter sense through